paularmstrong/onerepo/docs/src/content/docs/api/index.md

 get isRoot(): boolean
 ```

-Whether or not this workspace is the root of the repository / Graph.
+Whether or not this Workspace is the root of the repository / Graph.

 **Returns:** `boolean`
 **Source:** [modules/graph/src/Workspace.ts](https://github.com/paularmstrong/onerepo/blob/main/modules/graph/src/Workspace.ts)